What Can We Learn from a Semiparametric Factor Analysis of Item Responses and Response Time? An Illustration with the PISA 2015 Data: Discussion

-First, the proposed semiparametric factor model can be extended in a number of ways.
+\yl{Fifth, the proposed semiparametric factor model can be generalized in a number of ways.
 Sometimes, multiple latent constructs are simultaneously measured by an instrument (e.g., personality assessment); hence, a joint factor analysis of responses and RT for those measures involves at least three LVs.
-In addition, we remove within-item local dependencies between responses and RT by simply excluding the RT variables in the present work.
-Although our treatment suffices for the purpose of the current analysis, it is natural to seek extensions of the proposed model to handle ``mixed-format testlet'' variables that are composed of discrete item responses and continuous RT.
-The above extensions of the current semiparametric simple-structure model suffers from a two-fold ``curse of dimensionality'': The number of tensor-product basis functions grows exponentially when the dimension of a functional parameter's domain increases, and the number of tensor-product quadrature points for likelihood approximation also increases exponentially as the dimension of LVs increases.
-While the EM algorithm with numerical quadrature can be replaced by stochastic approximation \citep{Cai2010a, Cai2010b, GuKong1998} to handle models with higher-dimensional LVs, reduced fANOVA parameterizations for conditional densities \citep{Gu1995, Gu2013} and hierarchical formulations of B-spline copula \citep{KauermannEtAl2013} are handy for constructing economical approximations of multivariate functional parameters.
+Such extensions of the current semiparametric simple-structure model suffers from a two-fold ``curse of dimensionality'': The number of tensor-product basis functions grows exponentially when the dimension of a functional parameter's domain increases, and the number of tensor-product quadrature points for likelihood approximation also increases exponentially as the dimension of LVs increases.
+While the EM algorithm with numerical quadrature can be replaced by stochastic approximation \citep{Cai2010a, Cai2010b, GuKong1998} to handle models with higher-dimensional LVs, reduced fANOVA parameterizations for conditional densities \citep{Gu1995, Gu2013} and hierarchical formulations of B-spline copula \citep{KauermannEtAl2013} are handy for constructing economical approximations of multivariate functional parameters.}

-Second, resampling based procedures (e.g., bootstrap) are time consuming even if parallel processing via OpenMP \citep{OpenMP} is enabled in the current implementation of PML estimation.
+Sixth, resampling based procedures (e.g., bootstrap) are time consuming even if parallel processing via OpenMP \citep{OpenMP} is enabled in the current implementation of PML estimation.
 For parametric models, inferential procedures based on large-sample approximations fares more computationally efficient.
-However, it is generally more challenging to prove large-sample results for semiparametric/nonparametric models as the functional parameters are infinite dimensional.
+However, it is generally more difficult to prove large-sample results for semiparametric/nonparametric models as the functional parameters are infinite dimensional.
 Theoretical foundations on the asymptotic theory for semiparametric/nonparametric measurement models have yet been established and are left for future research.